quicwg/load-balancers/draft-duke-quic-load-balancers.md

 algorithm they support.

 If there is any in-band communication, servers MUST be explicitly configured with the token of the load balancer they expect to interface with.
+Endpoints that use Stream Cipher CIDs MUST have this token regardless of the configuration method.

 Optionally, servers MAY be configured with the global parameters of supported routing algorithms.
 This allows load balancers to use Server ID and Modulus